 It appears to be couples’ night at Sky Bistro and the mood is uber-relaxed.
 If you have time to hike the boardwalk before dinner, I strongly recommend it.
 Also, plan to dine early to coincide with the darkening sky.
 Reservations start at 4:30 PM and run until 6:30 PM, in time for the last gondola down two hours later.

-For our main dish, I choose the Alberta Bison Tenderloin au Jus, another popular order, I’m told, and Rob decides on the Pan-Fried Polenta Cake.
+For our main dish, I choose the Stout Braised Alberta Beef Short Rib, another popular order, I’m told, and Rob decides on the Sky Bistro Gnocchi.
 Then, we bundle up and scurry out to the rooftop deck to catch the Stargazing session while our meal is prepared.

 Friday nights are for stargazing